-Chanpguin, Roche de Canguin, Sanguin
+Chanpguin, Kanquen Roche, Quanquen Rocs, Roche de Canguin, Sanguin

 D.D.R.
-Owen prefers the Chanpguin spelling; Roach and Cline use “Canguin”, which seems to me far easier on the modern eye and tounge – although the “Sanguin” variation is tempting, for its double sound of blood and hope.
+Owen, while apparently preferring the theory that the Gawaine adventures were originally intended to form a separate romance, points out the parallel between Igraine’s Canguin and the Fisher King’s Grail Castle.
+Owen prefers the “Chanpguin” spelling; Roach and Cline use “Canguin”, which seems to me far easier on the modern eye and tounge – although the “Sanguin” variation is tempting, for its double sound of blood and hope.